From The History of Philosophy: A Short Survey

 17. Explain Augustine’s view on how we glimpse eternal forms through the mind’s eye.

 18. Explain Augustine’s view on divine illumination of the eternal forms in God’s mind

 19. Explain Aquinas’s view of the two types of truth about God.

 20. Explain Aquinas’s view of the three disadvantages of truths gained solely through reason.

-21. Pick any one of the following views by a Medieval Philosopher and criticize it in a minimum of 150 words.
+21. Short essay: pick any one of the following views in this chapter and criticize it in a minimum of 150 words.
 Augustine: skepticism; divine illumination; time; free will and divine foreknowledge; earthly and heavenly cities.
 Pseudo-Dionysius: positive and negative assertions about God; Boethius: free will and divine foreknowledge.
 Anselm: proof for God from absolute goodness; the ontological argument.
 Averroes: types of scriptural meaning; three types of scripture readers; double truth doctrine.
 Aquinas: twofold truth; five ways; divine simplicity; three uses of religious language; natural law.
 Scotus: divine illumination; divine command theory.
 Ockham: faith and reason; extreme divine command theory.